Rhinoplasty vs. Septoplasty: What’s the Difference?

 - Nose that is too wide or narrow

-Several rhinoplasty surgeries are available.
-These procedures include:
+Several types of rhinoplasty surgeries are available, including:

-- Male Rhinoplasty: Helps men improve nose symmetry and correct structural defects of the nose.
+- Male Rhinoplasty: Accounts for the distinct nose characteristics of men to improve nose symmetry and correct structural defects of the nose.

 - Teenage Rhinoplasty: Addresses cosmetic and structural issues of the nose; teenage rhinoplasty is generally performed on boys as early as 16 or 17 years old and girls as early as 15 or 16 years old.

-Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery in Beverly Hills understands the intricacies of the nose, and he strives to administer rhinoplasty surgeries to help patients achieve natural-looking and beautiful noses.
-To accomplish this goal, Dr. Azizzadeh first meets with a patient and performs a full evaluation of this individual’s facial features and medical history.
-If Dr. Azizzadeh confirms a patient is a good candidate for nose surgery, he then develops a custom treatment plan.
-This approach ensures Dr. Azizzadeh can produce a nose that perfectly matches a rhinoplasty patient’s face.
+Dr. Azizzadeh understands the intricacies of the nose.
+He strives to perform rhinoplasty surgery that can help a patient achieve a natural-looking and beautiful nose.
+To accomplish his goal, Dr. Azizzadeh meets with a patient and performs a full evaluation.
+After Dr. Azizzadeh confirms a patient is a good candidate for nose surgery, he develops a custom treatment plan.
+This approach ensures that Dr. Azizzadeh can provide his patient with a nose that looks natural and works properly.

 What Is a Septoplasty?

 A septoplasty corrects a deviated septum, i.e. bone and cartilage that divides the nostrils.
-A deviated septum blocks one side of the nose, reducing airflow and making it difficult to breathe through one or both sides of the nose.
-Additionally, a deviated septum sometimes causes nasal dryness that leads to crusting or bleeding.
+A deviated septum blocks one side of the nose, reducing airflow and making it tough to breathe through one or both sides of the nose.
+In addition, a deviated septum can cause nasal dryness that leads to crusting or bleeding.

-During a septoplasty procedure, the doctor straightens and repositions the nasal septum.
-He may trim, reposition or replace nasal cartilage or bone, as well as cut and remove parts of the nasal septum before reinserting them into the correct position.
+During a septoplasty procedure, a surgeon straightens and repositions the nasal septum.
+The surgeon can trim, reposition, or replace nasal cartilage or bone and cut and remove parts of the nasal septum before reinserting them into the correct position.

-Rhinoplasty vs. Septoplasty: Which Procedure Is Right for You?
+Rhinoplasty vs. Septoplasty: Which Nose Surgery Is Right for You?

-Rhinoplasty and septoplasty are two different surgeries, and determining which procedure can help a patient achieve his or her desired results may be difficult.
+Rhinoplasty and septoplasty are both nose surgeries, and determining which procedure can help a patient achieve their desired results can be challenging.
 Fortunately, Dr. Azizzadeh removes the guesswork commonly associated with rhinoplasty and septoplasty procedures.

-Dr. Azizzadeh is happy to meet with patients to discuss rhinoplasty and other facial plastic and reconstructive surgeries.
-To find out more, please contact us today at 310-657-2203 to schedule a consultation with Dr. Azizzadeh.
+Dr. Azizzadeh is happy to meet with patients to discuss septoplasty and rhinoplasty surgeries and other facial plastic and reconstructive procedures.
+To find out more, contact us online or call us today at 310-683-4085 to schedule a consultation with Dr. Azizzadeh.